 Barclodiad y Gawres is a cruciform passage grave: it has the main passage leading into the mound and two side chambers to each side of this main passage – forming a cross shape.
 This type of graves is more common in Ireland with such famous examples as Newgrange and Maes Howe.
 Judging from the architecture of this structure passage grave was built sometimes around 2300 – 2400 BC.

 The approximate diameter of the original mound was 20 m.
 The mound can be entered from the north, through a 6 – 7 m long passage.
 It opens in the main chamber, the diameter of this room is approximately 6 m.
 To the south is a terminal chamber and to the east and west – two side chambers.

 Lair of sorcerers?

 In 1952 – 1953 there was organized a full excavation by T.G.E.Powell and G.E.Daniel.
-Unfortunately by this time the mound was heavily damaged: since the 18th century it was used as a source of construction stone.
-In order to preserve the remaining values, mound was rebuilt.
+Unfortunately, by this time the mound was heavily damaged: since the 18th century it was used as a source of construction stone.
+In order to preserve the remaining values, the mound was rebuilt.
 Now it has a concrete roof covered with a turf.

 During the archaeological excavations researchers discovered several exciting things.

 In the western side-chamber there were found the only remaining burials – cremated bones of two young men.